ip-tools/patzilla/docs/datasource/index.rst

 EPO Open Patent Services
 ************************
-The most important primary data source are the Open Patent Services (OPS) from the European Patent Office (EPO).
+The most important primary data source are the Open Patent Services (OPS) from the European Patent Office (EPO), so they are obligatory to configure.
 For general information about the EPO OPS service, please refer to :ref:`datasource-epo-ops`.

 You will have to apply for an account and configure it appropriately, please refer to :ref:`epo-ops-setup` for doing so.